slerman12/Help-me/2-Opposing-views.md

 ## Difficulty at the beginning (eczema at infancy)

 I had severe eczema from a month and a half "age" old.
 I got this itchiness, and scratched myself, scratched myself to blood.
 I itched the whole body, cried, scratched myself, scratched, cried.
-My mom had to put cloths on my hands, baby’s cloths to cover my hands, so I don't scratch to blood.
+My mom had to put cloths on my hands, babies’ cloths to cover my hands, so I’d not scratch to blood.

 When I was 2, about 3, a family friend, Shafkad, said there is some man in some village, some far away village, who can treat people, a healer, a shaman, not a traditional healer, and he said he can take us there to see what this person can say or do; maybe he can heal me from eczema.
-He drove us there, we went to some village, outside-of-civilization looking.
-A man (different man, not the healer) came, somebody Shafkad knew, and this man said, "I’ll take him to that healer, no you stay here"; my mom wanted to go.
-"No you not allowed"; they didn’t let her go there, maybe because she was a woman and it was Muslim.
-She was worried; Shafkad assured that everything is alright either way.
+He drove us there, and we went to some village, not-civilized-looking village.
+There, a man (a different man, not the healer) came, somebody Shafkad knew, and this man said, "I’ll take him to that healer.
+No you stay here.”
+My mom wanted to go.
+"No. You not allowed.”
+Maybe because she was a woman and it was Muslim, they didn’t let her go there.
+She was worried.
+Shafkad assured that everything is alright either way.
 He knows these people.
-"No no, they good people, they heal."
+"No no. They good people.
+They heal."

-They were waiting and after some time, maybe 20 minutes, they brought me back, two people, the guy who took me and another, the shaman, healer, a short man, Uzbek or Tajik maybe, native Uzbek looking, middle age, maybe 40 something, 50.
+They were waiting and after some time, maybe 20 minutes, they brought me back, two people, the guy who took me and another, the shaman, healer, a short man, Uzbek or Tajik maybe, native-Uzbek looking, middle age, maybe 40 something, 50.
 He said he couldn’t heal me, that he got rid of all demons from me and couldn’t heal it.
-"Sorry, I couldn’t, I don’t know how to, I couldn’t help your son, I don’t know how to fix it."
-And he said, "Are you going to America?
-Maybe they can heal him.
-They have better doctors there."
+"Sorry.
+I couldn’t.
+I don’t know how to.
+I couldn’t help your son.
+I don’t know how to fix it."

 He didn’t take money.
 He just said, "I couldn’t heal him.
 I can’t."

-The shaman somehow knew that we were immigrating, maybe Shafkad told him, somehow he knew, my mom didn’t know how.
+The shaman somehow knew that we were immigrating.
+My mom didn’t know how.
+She thought maybe Shafkad told him.
+Somehow he knew.
+He said, "Are you going to America?
+Maybe they can heal him.
+They have better doctors there."

 <!--The shaman somehow knew that we were immigrating.
 Maybe Shafkad told him — somehow he knew.
 My mom didn’t know how.-->